KPRoche/quantum-raspberry-tie/README.md

 # quantum-raspberry-tie
 Your Raspberry Pi running code on the IBM Q quantum processors via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat!
+## Second Release: Adaptive to version of Qiskit installed

-## First Release: New Version uses full qiskit library, detects orientation
+### (Update from First Release: New Version uses full qiskit library, detects orientation)

 This code is specifically designed to run on a Raspberry Pi 3 with the SenseHat installed.
 The 8x8 array on the SenseHat is used to display the results.
 If the Pi is held with on edge, the accelerometer is used to determine which edge is "up" and orients the qubit display accordingly (default is "up" equals towards the HDMI and USB power in ports).